orbs-network/ton-access/README.md

 1. **No throttling for anonymous users**

     RPC gateways like https://toncenter.com/api/v2/jsonRPC throttle anonymous users to 1 request per second.
 Most dapps cannot operate under these restrictions since their users are anonymous.
-The Orbs Network endpoints are designed to serve anonymous dapp users and will not restrict your users from using your dapp client.
+The Orbs Network endpoints are designed to serve anonymous dapp users and will not restrict your users from using your dapp client, except the generous rate limit mentioned above.

 2. **No need for registering an API Key**